tigerfarm/tigtaskrouterworker/README.md

 Create a new flow, and set:
 - Friendly name: Writers IVR.

 Drag an Gather Input On Call widget onto the flow panel.
+This widget will welcome callers.
 - Join Trigger Incoming Call to the Gather widget.
 - Set the Text to Say to: "Welcome to Support.
 I will put you on hold while I find you an agent."
 - Set "Stop gathering after" to 1 digit.

 Drag an Enqueue Call widget onto the flow panel.
+This widget will put callers into the TaskRouter support queue.
 - Join the Gather widget to the Enqueue Call widget.
 - Set the widget name to: enqueue_to_Support.
 - Set, TaskRouter Workspace, to: writers.